How To Hide The TV With Style

 I had a photograph printed on a canvas and hung it on the wall over the TV with a roller shade kit.
 Then built a frame around the edge of the picture that hides the sides of the TV and the chain from the roller shade.

 You can find the instructions for making the pull down picture HERE.
-And if you’re interested, I’ll be posting the tutorial on how to make the frame shortly.
+And the tutorial for making the frame HERE.

 Buy (Or Build) a Wall Hung TV Cabinet

-Flat screen TV covers are boxes that are intended to be installed over the television, like this one I have in my bedroom*.
+Flat screen TV cabinets are boxes that are intended to be installed over the television, like the one I have in my bedroom (which is no longer available).

 If you prefer a DIY project, you could build a box and add some doors to it to accomplish the same thing.
 Which also gives you the flexibility to finish it however you want.
 You could even use artwork or mirrors on the front if you really want to jazz it up a bit